leonetlab-upct/bleo/README.md

 ## Installation

 Install packets like `python3 -m pip install math sgp4 skyfield datetime numpy os copy`.
-If for any reason you need to recompile the utility tools (`updatemap`, etc.), remember to first install `gcc` (which is usually already installed) and `clang`.
+If for any reason you need to recompile the utility tools (`updatemap`, etc.) or the eBPF module, remember to first install `gcc` (which is usually already installed) and `clang`.

 ## Configuration file